inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

 For both 32 and 64 bit
 ^^^^^^^^^^^^^^^^^^^^^^

-Next launch the shell (python-shell.bat as described in :ref:`windows-commandline_setup`) **as administrator** (by right clicking the file and choosing run as administrator).
+Next launch the shell (qgis-python-shell.bat as described in :ref:`windows-commandline_setup`) **as administrator** (by right clicking the file and choosing run as administrator).
 Then from the command line, launch :command:`ez_setup.py` by typing this::